victordomingos/Count-files/README.md

 ![Count-files screenshot](https://user-images.githubusercontent.com/18650184/39443000-1bd83b62-4cab-11e8-9942-242ba29232d7.png)

 Optionally, you can pass it a path to the directory to scan.
-If you or leave that argument empty and it will scan the current working directory.
+If you prefer, you can leave that argument empty, and it will scan the current working directory.

 The optional `-nr` (i.e., "no recursion") switch argument tells the application not to scan recursively through the subdirectories.